Travel Tech Tips

 The passes, which can be added onto any Freedom Mobile plan, give you unlimited calling in the included countries and back to Canada, plus unlimited global texting, and either 1GB or 5GB of data in the included countries.

+The passes are good for 30 days from the time of issue, and cost $20 for 1GB of data, or $30 for 5GB good in 92 countries.
 If where you're headed is not included in the 92-country list, there's also a 101-country Roam Beyond pass ($30 for 1GB or $50 for 5GB) which adds service in nine more countries: Belarus, British Virgin Islands, Cyprus, Denmark, Macao, Malta, Mongolia, Montenegro,and the UAE.

 5) Airalo Global is a great way to stay connected when travelling beyond North America, without changing carriers.